-In this time of easily accessible data, it is hard to sift through and discover the truth from the make-believe.
+In this time of easily accessible data, it is hard to sit through and discover the truth from the make-believe about Octoberfest.
 The information about anything is gathered by conscious reading as is accumulated from the images and advertisements that one encountered so it is not hard to understand when people have as exaggerated ideas about the thing as they were portrayed in a film or other social mediums.
 Let us consider the information that is generally understood about Oktoberfest like it is just a beer festival.
 No, there is a lot more to it.

 As much as it is advertised as a large frat party, Oktoberfest is a family affair for locals and tourists alike.
 You will see people bringing kids of all ages and there is even a lost and found an office for children at the premise.
 There are a lot of things to do with your family apart from food.
 There is a grand funfair with lots of rides and games.

 The pictures of Oktoberfest may have you believe that short, scanty dirndls are all that anyone wears but since reality is a little different.
 It may interest you to know that Drindle’s are normally worn a little lower than the knees, if you want to blend in, otherwise to each their own.

 Generally, Beer maids make on average 10% on the total sold items but that does not mean that you should not tip them the usual amount.
 For starters, you would find it hard to get their attention a second time as they are swamped with calls so keep some cash at hand and tip well.